Matus-Dubrava/aws/S3/README.md

 -   https://s3-eu-west-1.amazonaws.com/bucket_name
 -   Read after Write consistency for PUTS of new Objects
 -   Eventual consistency for overwrite PUTS and DELETES (can take some time to propagate)
+-   Write to S3 - HTTP 200 code for a successful write
+-   we can load files to S3 much faster by enabling multipart upload (splitting files to several pieces)
--   Tiers: S3 Standard/S3-IA/S3 Once Zone - IA/Galicer
+-   Tiers: S3 Standard/S3-IA/S3 One Zone - IA/Glacier
 -   S3 structure

     -   Key (name)